looking east from the E Ridge of Ellmauer Halt

 There is an excellent summitpost page

 with geology and photos managed by a team of local climbers.
 They are great resources.
+Although it's a MTB video (Hintere Goinger Halt descent), this provides a good feel for the area.
 References

 There are several published topo maps on the area.
 The water/tear-proof one (Wander, Rad- und MTB-Karte 451, 1:25000) I picked up at the visitor center in Going was half the price of the others and had just as much detail.

 There are also climbing topos/beta available for free online for the more popular moderate routes, but they are almost all in German.
 Google translation is comical ("chimney" translates to "fireplace"), but will probably get you by.

 Mark Stadler published a comprehensive (German) guide to the guide

 and also runs a detailed website

 Most of the small towns have grocery stores, which are closed on Sundays.
 Expect to pay to park if you shortcut the long slog up the road and park at the popular Wochenbrunn Alm trailhead.
 It was 4 € when I was there in Oct 2013.
 At this time the Gruttenhütte was only open on weekend afternoons for beer and sausages, but I suspect that varies depending on the weather conditions.